Cwong2255/CISC4900_Project/README.md

 Still in challenging:

-Send a single line of info and show it in the student home page like "check list" in our current website, can't find anything online to show how to do, I can only print the whole table on the .ejs, but no idea how to print one row.

 A submission link on student home page.
 I tried to make something like what cuny-blackboard works, but unsure how to do it,  maybe it works for have a large enough database to store the files, but that would so expensive.
 The thing I am thinking right now is trying to submit the files and make it as an attachment of an auto email that allow to send to professor's mailbox or a default mailbox, this may works, but I still not trying that.